Adyen-for-platform icon

 Payout time and amount

-Providing a reliable payout experience is critical to support your platform's users.
-You must set clear expectations about payout times.
+A reliable payout experience is critical to your platform's success.
+You must set clear expectations about payout times and amounts with your users.

-For payment methods that do not support Sales day payout, funds are settled after Adyen receives them from the payment partner.
-For payment methods that the payment partner does not settle to Adyen, such as Mealvouchers, a value date is not shown and your users must arrange payouts with the payment partner.
+For payment methods that do not support sales day settlement, funds are settled after Adyen receives them from the payment partner.
+For payment methods that the payment partner does not settle to Adyen, such as Titres-restaurant, a value date is not shown and your users must arrange payouts with the payment partner.

 Recommendations

-- When configuring scheduled payouts, make sure the scheduled payout time is after the funds are credited to your user's balance account, and before the cut-off time.
-Cut off times vary by location, currency, and transfer priority.
+• Make sure the scheduled payout time is after the funds are credited to the balance account and before the cut-off time.
+Cut-off times vary by location, currency, and transfer priority.

-- Communicate cut-off and estimated payout times to your users.
+• Communicate estimated payout times and cut-off windows to your users.

 Payout reconciliation